Become a PMF

 - Please review the Eligibility section entirely, covering subjects on citizenship, education outside of the United States, attorney positions, veterans' preference, selective service, Indian preference, and equal opportunity employment.

 - Review the Assessment Preparation Guide.
 The Guide explains the on-line assessment process and contains sample questions.
-The Guide is posted shortly before the application launches and is removed shortly after the application closes.
+The Guide is posted before the application launches and is removed shortly after the application closes.

 - When uploading documents as part of your application, please ensure your document is accessible (e.g., not password protected, does not require digital certificates), contains no scripts/macros or photos, legible, and in English.